 Applicability.
 This Ordinance applies to and regulates any and all applicators of fertilizer and areas of application of fertilizer within the City, unless such applicator is specifically exempted by the terms of this Ordinance.
-This Ordinance operates prospectively only and does not impair any existing contracts.
+This Ordinance operates prospectively only and does not impair any existing contracts applied before seeding or sodding a site or to be applied for the first 30 days after seeding or sodding, except when hydro-seeding for temporary or permanent erosion control in an emergency situation, or in accordance with an adopted stormwater pollution prevention plan for that site.